The City That Kodak Built

 Series of eight 5” x 7” gelatin silver prints

 A series examining the ecologies that absorb and withstand the extensive chemical pollution from Kodak industrial sites in Rochester, New York.
-While celebrated for his philanthropy, Kodak founder George Eastman’s legacy extends beyond the arts and music institutions he supported financially.
+While celebrated for his philanthropy, Kodak founder George Eastman’s legacy extends beyond the arts and music institutions that he supported financially.

 Kodak land fill, Greece, Western New York